-There has been a house here since the early 1600s, but the present house was developed and first occupied by Charles Pratt, lawyer and politician who later became Lord Chancellor.
-He was created 1st Earl Camden in AD1794, adopting the name of his house.
-The house itself is reputed to be named after William Camden, a great antiquarian and historian who lived in a previous house on this site until his death in AD1623.
+There has been a house here since the early 1600s, but the present house was developed and first occupied by Charles Pratt (baptised March 21, 1714 – April 18, 1794), the lawyer and politician who later became Lord Chancellor.
+He was created 1st Earl Camden in 1786, adopting the name of his house.
+The house itself is reputed to be named after William Camden, a great antiquarian and historian who lived in a previous house on this site until his death in 1623.
 The house was rebuilt by a later owner, who then named it Camden Place in honour of the great scholar.